 As evidenced by Indonesia’s recent business reforms, the government is making changes in that direction.
 Unfortunately, the rupiah doesn’t have any immediately strong prospects at the moment.

-Currencies throughout Asia have struggled lately, and though many are poised to make a comeback, the Indonesian rupiah is one we still recommend avoiding as it shows no sign of rising in the near future.
+While many currencies in Asia are poised to make a comeback, the Indonesian rupiah is one we still recommend avoiding as it shows no sign of outperformance in the near future.

-It may eventually experience growth as Indonesia’s massive population climbs the socioeconomic ladder in coming decades, but it is too soon to make any bets on a currency that could continue its steep decline for years to come.
+The Indonesian rupiah may eventually see growth as the country’s massive population climbs the socioeconomic ladder in coming decades.
+Yet it’s too soon to make bets on a currency that could continue its steep decline for years to come.

 Industry and Business in Indonesia